transparencies/synth/synth/testing_harness/mysql/README.md

 Integration Tests for MySql
 ====================================

 This is an integration test that validates the synth generate and synth import commands for MySql on a Debian flavored OS.
 The models in hospital_master are used as a known "golden" set to validate against.
 The *.sql scripts generate the schema and test data within the database.

+## Note if running locally on Mac OS

+`./e2e.sh` assumes the use of the GNU variant of `grep`, specifically in its use of `-P` for PCRE flavored regex.
+You will need to run `brew install grep`, and then alter the script to use `ggrep` command instead of the built-in BSD `grep`.

-# Requirements:
+# Requirements

 - Docker
 - jq